 How cancer spreads to the bone

-a distant location and start a new tumor.
+from where it started and start a new tumor.
 The original tumor that cells break away

-called the secondary tumor.
+from is called the primary tumor.
+The new tumor that forms is called the secondary tumor.
 Secondary tumors in the bone are called bone metastases.

 Bone metastases are not the same as cancer that starts in the bone.
 Cancer that starts